-VI.E.1.a).(1) This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as an adolescent medicine consultant.
+VI.E.1.a).(1) This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a pediatric endocrinology consultant.

 VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined.
 (Core)